David Chen

-I am currently a Senior Data Scientist at Wells Fargo, where I am leading a team of data scientists to apply algorithms and NLP/NLU models for automating and understanding customer complaints, with a particular interest in phone transcript data and explainable AI + knowledge bases.
-Previously, I worked as a Data Scientist Fellow at Insight Data Science.
-Before that, I was a Lab Manager and Postdoctoral Associate in the Physics Department at Duke.
+I am currently a Data Scientist at Capital One, where I am a technical lead focused on training and deploying LLMs for customer call understanding.
+Recently, I have led publications in COLING and EMNLP.
+Previously, I've worked as a Lead Data Scientist at Wells Fargo and a Data Science Fellow at Insight Data Science.
+Prior to working as a Data Scientist in industry, I was a Lab Manager and Postdoctoral Associate in the Physics Department at Duke.
 I received a PhD from Caltech in Materials Science, where I studied glassy materials and their mechanics.
 I love complex networks: from wooden puzzles and grains of sand, to glasses and neural networks.
 What these diverse subjects have in common is their ability to remember.
-Piles of sand, just like our brains, can have a memory of the past through their complex fabric of contacts!
+Piles of sand, just like our brains and neural networks can have a memory of the past through their complex fabric of contacts!

 I believe that these networks will transform how we understand the world.
 Outside of research, I use machine learning to make models that try to: recommend games to groups, predict NBA player performance, and learn what perfumes smell like.
 In my free time, I am an avid baller - currently repping a pair of the Westbrook Why Not?'s.
 I also enjoy taking pictures and traveling (outside of basketball).